-For high performance from your cassette player and tapes:
+For the best performance for your cassette player and tapes:

 Clean the tape head and other parts regularly.

 A dirty tape head or tape path can decrease sound quality and tangle your cassette tapes.
 The easiest way to clean them is by using a cleaning tape.
 (A wet type is recommended.)
 Use high-quality cassettes.